philiparvidsson/Crypto-Wallet/README.md

 When I started actively investing/speculating in cryptocurrencies, I wanted a simple tool to keep track of the values of my investments.
 I came up with a script that downloads the latest ticker data from [CoinMarketCap](https://coinmarketcap.com/) and prints my cryptocurrency investments neatly in a simple table.

-<sup>**<i>NOTE: This is NOT an actual wallet—it does not manage your investments, it cannot transfer money and it has no access to your private keys.
-It only gives you an overview of your current investments!</i>**</sup>
+<sup>**<i>NOTE: This is not a wallet—it does not manage your investments, it does not store your cryptocurrencies, it cannot transfer money and it has no access to your private keys.
+It only gives you an overview of your current cryptocurrency investments!</i>**</sup>

 ## Running the script